 Levered/Unlevered Beta of International Business Machines Corp.
 (IBM) ( IBM | USA)

 Beta is a statistical measure that compares the volatility of a stock against the volatility of the broader market, which is typically measured by a reference market index.
 Since the market is the benchmark, the market's beta is always 1.
 When a stock has a beta greater than 1, it means the stock is expected to increase by more than the market in up markets and decrease more than the market in down markets.
 Conversely, a stock with a beta lower than 1 is expected to rise less than the market when the market is moving up , but fall less than the market when the market is moving down.
 Despite being rare, a stock may have a negative beta, which means the stock moves opposite the general market trend.
 International Business Machines Corp.
-(IBM) shows a Beta of 0.85.
-This is slightly lower than 1.
+(IBM) shows a Beta of 1.02.
+This is very close to 1.
 The volatility of International Business Machines Corp.
-(IBM) according to this measure is slightly lower than the market volatility.
+(IBM) according to this measure is consistent with the market volatility.

 Infront Analytics' Beta calculator allows you to define your input parameters for custom beta calculations.
 The beta calculator offers additional flexibility, such as: - Reference index: apply the same reference index for all companies in your list regardless of their country. - Sampling frequency: choose between a weekly or a monthly sampling frequency for the closing prices. - Debt for unlevered beta: choose the type of debt to be used for unlevered beta calculations. - Additional beta statistics: calculate R-squared and T-value.